shimilgithub/Dogs_vs_Cats_Classification/README.md

-# Dogs vs Cats Classification Project
+# Dogs vs Cats Classification

 ## Project Description
 This project aims to classify images of dogs and cats using a deep learning model built with TensorFlow.
 The model is trained on a dataset of images and uses convolutional neural networks (CNNs) to achieve classification.
 The dataset is provided by Kaggle's Dogs vs. Cats competition.